 What is your fee?

-We charge a global fee for our midwifery care package for pregnancy, birth and postpartum costs.
-We encourage families to choose an amount that works for them on a sliding scale of $5,500-$7,000.
+We charge a global fee for our midwifery care package for pregnancy, birth, and postpartum costs.
+We encourage families to choose an amount that works for them on a sliding scale of $5,500-$7,500.
+For clients who desire all in-home appointments, the package is $7,800.
 There is a required initial deposit of $600 at the onset of care, with the remaining balance due by 36 weeks of pregnancy.
 Payments can be made via cash, check, debit card, credit card, or HSA card.
+Please reach out to inquire about alternative payment plans, additional discounts, and/or to barter/trade for services.

 Ultrasounds and lab work are billed directly to your insurance.